John D. Rockerduck: Howard Rockerduck

 Howard Rockerduck was born poor, but worked his way to the top and became a very wealthy man, and was helped by a "lucky strike" when he prospected for gold.
-As shown in "Of Ducks...", he was in Glasgow in 1877, looking for a woman, and threw some American coins to some poor children.
+As shown in "Of Ducks…", he was in Glasgow in 1877, looking for a woman, and threw some American coins to some poor children.
 One of these coins was the Number One Dime.
 Shortly after, Rockerduck got so scared by the behaviour of a Scottish woman (actually Magica De Spell in disguise) that he went home to the USA.
 Magica's interference would also indirectly result in the conception of John D. Rockerduck, as Howard gave up on Scottish girls and instead focused his attention towards England in the hopes of finding a bride, to which he would ultimately be successful.

 He was next seen in Anaconda, Montana, in 1884, where he met the young Scrooge McDuck, who tried to establish himself as a prospector.
 Rockerduck, now a family man, saw his younger self in Scrooge, and taught him how to be a prospector.
 Later, he helped Scrooge make a juridical claim to the Anaconda Copper Mine, which were owned by Marcus Daly and some rich investors.
 Scrooge later learned that Rockerduck himself was among these investors.

 In other media

-Rockerduck, voiced by John Hodgman, made his animated debut in 2019, in the DuckTales reboot.
+Rockerduck, voiced by John Hodgman, made his animated debut in 2019, in the DuckTales reboot, being a recurring antagonist in the series.
 Prior to his appearance, Rockerduck was described by series co-creator Francisco Angones as a robber baron and billionaire competitor of Scrooge McDuck during the 1930s.
 Rockerduck was introduced in season two's ninth episode "The Outlaw Scrooge McDuck!", where he is portrayed as a wealthy and corrupt businessman in the Old West while Scrooge was still a young prospector who had not yet made his fortune.
 Rockerduck's M.O. at the time was buying whole towns with the promise of improving them, when in reality, he actually steals their resources and leave them behind as ghost towns.
 He encounters Scrooge while attempting to claim a gigantic gold nugget found in his latest acquisition, the town of Gumption, despite the fact that Scrooge and Goldie O'Gilt found it first.
 Scrooge and Goldie later steal the nugget back, and return it to Gumption.
 In season two's one-hour finale "Moonvasion!", it is revealed that Rockerduck had used experimental cryogenics to stay alive and became an agent of F.O.W.L.
 In season three’s eleventh episode "The Forbidden Fountain of the Foreverglades!" he seeks out the titular fountain to rejuvenate his youth, which he succeeds in.
 In the series finale" The Last Adventure!", he joins F.O.W.L. in a plot to rid the world of adventuring, but is driven off by Mrs. Beakley. and his exact fate is left unknown.